swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 #### Find the previous known-good version

-The CI/CD pipeline from Chapter 3.6 pushes a Docker image for every commit to `main`.
+The CI/CD pipeline pushes a Docker image for every commit to `main`.
 Each image is tagged with the Git commit SHA, so the registry is a history of deployed model versions.

 List the available image tags in the container registry: